Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

 ## Windows Login & Post Deployment

-Various options are available to connect to _AKS-EE-Demo_ Azure VM, depending on the parameters you supplied during deployment.
+Various options are available to connect to _ESA-Win-Demo_ Azure VM, depending on the parameters you supplied during deployment.

 - [RDP](#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _Arc-App-Client-NSG_, or by enabling [Just-in-Time access (JIT)](#connect-using-just-in-time-access-jit).
 - [Azure Bastion](#connect-using-azure-bastion) - available if *`true`* was the value of your _`deployBastion`_ parameter during deployment.